chaoyitud/Simclr-Reproducation/index.md

 ### Self-supervised Learning

 Self-supervised learning (SSL) is a method of machine learning.
-It learns from unlabeled sample data, and can be regarded as an intermediate form between supervised and unsupervised learning.
+It learns from unlabeled sample data and can be regarded as an intermediate form between supervised and unsupervised learning.

 As one may ask, how can we train a neural network without labels?
 Neural networks are generally trained on some objective function.
-Without labels, how can we measure the performence of a network?
+Without labels, how can we measure the performance of a network?
 Self-supervised learning answers this question by proposing **tasks** for the network to solve, where performance is easy to measure.
 For example, in the field of Computer Vision(CV), the task could be filling in image holes, or colorizing grayscale images.
 Ideally, a good task will be difficult to solve if the network cannot capture some form of image semantics.

 Neural networks pre-trained on these tasks can be fine-tuned on downstream tasks with less labeled data than those initialized randomly.
 A typical procedure of SSL is shown in the figure below.